awsdocs/aws-kms-developer-guide/doc_source/asymm-create-key.md

 1. Select the IAM users and roles that can administer the KMS key\.
 **Note**
-IAM policies can give other IAM users and roles permission to manage the KMS key\.
+This key policy gives the AWS account full control of this KMS key\.
+It allows account administrators to use IAM policies to give other principals permission to manage the KMS key\.
+For details, see [Default key policy](key-policy-default.md)\.

 1. \(Optional\) To prevent the selected IAM users and roles from deleting this KMS key, in the **Key deletion** section at the bottom of the page, clear the **Allow key administrators to delete this key** check box\.